GSA/digitalgov.gov/content/posts/2015-11-30-the-content-corner-the-balance-between-seo-and-the-user.md

 Google provides tips on using [canonical URLs](https://support.google.com/webmasters/answer/139066?hl=en) to help you address these issues.
 Using canonical URLs can also improve your analytics data and allows you to set preferred URLs that your users will see.

 One last duplication issue that you may want to investigate and can be fixed using canonical URLs is the preferred domain for your site.
 Duplication can occur here if your site is configured to show the same content for both www.example.gov or https://example.gov.
 Google also provides some guidance on [setting your preferred domain](https://support.google.com/webmasters/answer/44231), if this problem is applicable to your agency.
-The [required switch from http to https](https://www.WHATEVER/2015/09/02/https-and-other-ranking-factors-what-impacts-the-seo-of-government-websites/) should have little or no impact on SEO, so no worries there as long as it is handled correctly.
+The [required switch from http to https]({{< relref "2015-09-02-https-and-other-ranking-factors-what-impacts-the-seo-of-government-websites.md" >}} should have little or no impact on SEO, so no worries there as long as it is handled correctly.

 ## Make Mine Meta {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-400-Flat-search-engine-optimization-design-concept-vector-illustration-MPFphotography-iStock-Thinkstock-481743933.jpg" alt="Flat search engine optimization design concept" caption="" >}}